 - Jay Gilman, Artistic Director, Minnesota Fringe

-The jury will use this rubric to score criteria (each on a scale of 1-5):
+The jury used this rubric to score criteria (each on a scale of 1-5):

 - Artistic Intent: Does the applicant clearly articulate their artistic intention and outcomes?
 Does their application support the ability to carry these out with success?